Our Belief Statement

 Each appellant who requests Pro Bono Program assistance receives a thorough review of his or her appeal.
 An appellant whose case is not accepted by the Program receives substantive legal advice about his or her case and an explanation as to why the Pro Bono Program cannot place the appeal with a volunteer attorney.

 For volunteer attorneys, the Consortium teaches a one-day class in veterans law.
 Every attorney who receives training and accepts a case from the Consortium receives an analysis of the case prepared by the Consortium’s veterans’ law specialists.
-Each attorney also receives extensive research materials published by LexisNexis (including the latest version of the Veterans Benefits Manual and a CD-ROM with an on-line research capability), as well as the assignment of a mentoring attorney to provide advice and assistance during the course of the appeal.
+Each attorney also receives extensive research materials published by LexisNexis (including the latest version of the Veterans Benefits Manual), as well as the assignment of a mentoring attorney to provide advice and assistance during the course of the appeal.

 The Pro Bono Program is governed by an Executive Board of up to nine members.
 Four of the members represent the Consortium partners, The American Legion, the Disabled American Veterans, the National Veterans Legal Services Program and the Paralyzed Veterans of America, and the remaining members are drawn from the private bar.

 Congress created the Court in 1988, and the Court quickly realized that 80% of its appellants were proceeding without legal representation.
 With the approval of Congress, the Court provided a portion of its annual appropriation to the Legal Services Corporation, which sought proposals to create a program to provide pro bono representation to appellants at the Court.
 Four national veterans service organizations – The American Legion, the Disabled American Veterans, the National Veterans Legal Services Program, and the Paralyzed Veterans of America – formed The Veterans Consortium Pro Bono Program and submitted the winning proposal.
 The Pro Bono Program has trained attorneys and provided pro bono representation to veterans since the fall of 1992.